Applications can register their own actions with

 look like this:

-from django.core.management.base import BaseCommand, CommandError from polls.models import Poll class Command(BaseCommand): help = 'Closes the specified poll for voting' def add_arguments(self, parser): parser.add_argument('poll_id', nargs='+', type=int) def handle(self, *args, **options): for poll_id in options['poll_id']: try: poll = Poll.objects.get(pk=poll_id) except Poll.DoesNotExist: raise CommandError('Poll "%s" does not exist' % poll_id) poll.opened = False poll.save() self.stdout.write(self.style.SUCCESS('Successfully closed poll "%s"' % poll_id))
+from django.core.management.base import BaseCommand, CommandError from polls.models import Question as Poll class Command(BaseCommand): help = 'Closes the specified poll for voting' def add_arguments(self, parser): parser.add_argument('poll_id', nargs='+', type=int) def handle(self, *args, **options): for poll_id in options['poll_id']: try: poll = Poll.objects.get(pk=poll_id) except Poll.DoesNotExist: raise CommandError('Poll "%s" does not exist' % poll_id) poll.opened = False poll.save() self.stdout.write(self.style.SUCCESS('Successfully closed poll "%s"' % poll_id))

 When you are using management commands and wish to provide console